dipaish/OS22/docs/index.md

 # 1. Getting Started with Docker
-This tutorial will hel you to set up Docker-Desktop and learn very basics of docker such as running a container, stopping it and removing it.
+This tutorial aims to guide you through the process of setting up Docker Desktop and understanding the fundamentals of Docker.
+By the end of this tutorial, you will be able to run, stop, and remove Docker containers.
+Let's get started!

 ## Setting up your Computer